hjfigueira/api_test/README.md

 - The current app also fires the check duplicate routine on fund update and creation, in an on demand basis.
 - Currently, the communication back to the worker, is done thru the database, other methods could be investigated.
 - Docker compose and docker file should migrate the "composer" step, to the build.
+- After building the project from scratch, the first message might be lost on kafka due the topic not being created.

+## Extras
+- phpstan `docker-compose exec php-fpm ./vendor/bin/phpstan`
+- php code sniffer `docker-compose exec php-fpm ./vendor/bin/phpcs`

 ## Tasks
+- ~~Database Diagram~~
+- ~~Docker dev setup~~
+- ~~Api implementation~~
+- ~~Implement dependency injection~~
+- ~~dependent services and event processing~~
 - ~~Implement full scan dup check.~~
 - ~~Implement filtering~~
-- ~~Implement dependency injection~~
-- Create API tests
-- Maybe some Unit tests to the classes that search for dups.
 - ~~Add style checks~~
-- Test deployment from zero.
+- ~~Test deployment from zero.~~
+- Create API tests <- In progress
+- Unit tests to the classes that search for dups.